 The Donegal Atlantic Way Ultra Race is an ultra cycling event along 555km of rugged and beautiful Donegal Wild Atlantic Way coastline.

-On Friday 23rd June 2017, cyclists from all over Ireland, UK and Europe will line up in Letterkenny, Co.
+On Friday 23rd June 2017, cyclists from all over Ireland, UK and abroad will line up in Letterkenny, Co.
 Donegal to take on one of the ultimate endurance challenges on the island of Ireland.

 The Donegal Atlantic Way Ultra Race route follows the Wild Atlantic Way around the stunning coastline of Donegal.
 Competitors will depart Letterkenny and take on some of the most scenic roadways to be found anywhere in the World.
 The route takes you past Malin head, Mamore Gap, Knockalla, Atlantic Drive, Horn Head, Carrickfin, Glengesh Pass, Sliabh League and Barnesmore Gap all within 40 hours.